dlang-community/DCD/README.md

 #Setup
 1. Run ```git submodule update --init``` after cloning this repository to grab the MessagePack library.
-1. The build script assumes that the DScanner project is cloned into a sibling folder. (i.e. "../dscanner" should exist).
+1. The build script assumes that the DScanner project is cloned into a sibling folder. (i.e. "../dscanner" should exist)
-1. Modify the server.d file because several import paths are currently hard-coded.
-(See also: the warning at the beginnig that this is alpha-quality)
-1. Configure your text editor to call the dcd-client program
+1. Configure your text editor to call the dcd-client program.
+See the *editors* folder for directions on configuring your specific editor.
 1. Start the dcd-server program before editing code.

-#Client usage
+#Client

 ##Get autocomplete information
 The primary use case of the client is to query the server for autocomplete information.